com-lihaoyi/utest/readme.md

 import ExecutionContext.Implicits.global
 ```

 That will cause your tests to be distributed on your default `global` ExecutionContext, which parallelizes it on a global ForkJoinPool to make use of all your cores.
+Note that even without using a parallelizing `ExecutionContext`, SBT will run separate suites in parallel.
+The parallel `ExecutionContext` also does not work with ScalaJS

 Running tests with SBT
 ======================